andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

     - `CONTENTFUL_PREVIEW_ACCESS_TOKEN` --> your content preview API access token
     - `CONTENTFUL_HOST` --> `preview.contentful.com`
     - `CONTENTFUL_SPACE_ID` --> your Contentful space ID
+  - All others not listed above can be removed
   - Click `Save`
 - Click `Build site`
   - The build can take a few minutes, so you will have to wait!